open-learning/git4ol/README.md

 Assignments can either be localy or remotely assesed.

-In the case of local assesment the tests needed to validate an assignment (like unit tests) should be provided in the commit.
+In the case of local assesment the tests needed to validate an assignment (like unit tests) should be provided with the assignment.
 Local assesment can then be done by simply running the tests in a test runner.

 In the case of remote assesed assignments we think of the assignment in two parts: